markbrown4/server-sent-events-demo/README.md

 - All messages sent and received and connections are logged on the client and server.
 - Connections can be closed by hitting the Close button or closing the window.

+A nice thing about `EventSource` is that it tries to re-establish lost connections automatically, to see how this works stop the server while the browser is connected.
+You'll see some polling start to occur and error events logged until you start up the server again.

 ## Links

 - [React to data changes](http://rauchg.com/2014/7-principles-of-rich-web-applications/#react-to-data-changes)